NataliiaRemezova/flask-click-tacker/README.md

 # Click Tracker Flask Project

+This is a simple Flask Project that I created for a university assignment.

 ## Overview

 The Click Tracker Flask Projet is a small web application created during the assignment 01 using Python and Flask in the backend and HTML and JavaScript in the frongtent.